Brad Pfaff: Obama administration

 In 2009, Pfaff was appointed the Wisconsin executive director for the Farm Service Agency at the USDA.
 In 2015, Pfaff was appointed to serve as the USDA Deputy Administrator for Farm Programs, a position responsible for the implementation and delivery of all Title 1 crop commodity programs and the Conservation Reserve Program.
 After President Obama left office in 2017, Pfaff rejoined congressman Ron Kind's office as deputy chief of staff.

 Evers administration

-In December 2018, Governor-elect Evers announced his nomination of Pfaff to serve as secretary of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
+In December 2018, Governor-elect Tony Evers announced his nomination of Pfaff to serve as secretary of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 Pfaff began work in January 2019, but his appointment remained contingent on confirmation by the Wisconsin Senate.
 Eleven months later, in November 2019, the State Senate voted along party lines to reject Pfaff's appointment.
 Evers subsequently hired Pfaff as director of business and rural development in the Wisconsin Department of Administration.